Writing Prompt: Take Your Characters on Vacation

 Depending on the length of your story, you can choose a complication for each of those three areas.

-For example, maybe your character heads to the restorative woods to camp (locational) because he believes it will help him relax (personal), while he avoids people (social).
-To complicate it, have it rain, making all aspects of outdoors life more difficult, or send a bear after his food.
+For example, maybe your character heads to the restorative woods to camp (locational) because they believe it will help them relax (personal), while they avoid people (social).
+To complicate it, have it rain, making all aspects of outdoors life more difficult, or send a bear after their food.
 Both of these complications make the location challenging.

-If he’s trying to avoid people, his trip could be interrupted by an impromptu senior class camp trip, with the woods overrun by graduates disrupting his solitude and plans.
+If they’re trying to avoid people, his trip could be interrupted by an impromptu senior class camp trip, with the woods overrun by graduates disrupting their solitude and plans.

-For our cruising friend, maybe money was an issue and she found a great deal on a last minute cruise, hoping for a hot, young vacation fling to help her get over her ex.
-When she arrives at the boat, she discovers it’s a granny fitness cruise and she’s the youngest by thirty years.
+For our cruising friend, maybe money was an issue and they found a great deal on a last-minute cruise, hoping for a hot, young vacation fling to help them get over an ex.
+When they arrive at the boat, they discover it’s a granny fitness cruise and they’re the youngest by thirty years.

 Choose complications that push the character’s emotional state to reveal who they are.